- Reichsburg Castle, Cochem

 Day 2 Königswinter to Koblenz

 Wake up in the pretty village of Königswinter and perhaps join an optional excursion to Bonn, the birthplace of Beethoven.
 Alternatively, you can choose to take the rack-rail train up to the ruins of the 12th-century Drachenfels Castle, where you can admire fantastic views.
 This afternoon you sail to Koblenz, passing dramatic scenery, the small island of Nonnenwerth and the ruined castle of Rolandsbogen.
 Your ship will pause in Remagen where you'll be able to see the remains of the old Ludendorff railway bridge.
 Perhaps join an optional excursion through the Ahr Valley, or stay aboard the ship as she sails on to Koblenz.
+Excursion participants rejoin the ship in Koblenz.

 Explore the former capital of West Germany with a trip to Beethoven's birthplace including a museum, archives and chamber music hall.
 You'll also see the main sights on a guided walking tour of the city.